ILLUSTRATION, CHARACTER DESIGN

-The Department of Citizenship of Terrassa (Barcelona, Spain), hired the agency Periferia Creative to present in a visual and attractive way a series of printed documents related to an international/global letter about ‘Human Rights in the City’.
+The Department of Citizenship of Terrassa (Barcelona, Spain), hired the agency Baku Creativitat to present in a visual and attractive way a series of printed documents related to an international/global letter about ‘Human Rights in the City’.
 I was asked to produce a series of illustrations to help communicate all the important information to the local population.

 The illustration needed to: 1) Present specific details attached to the city of Terrassa, 2) Use different people with attention to gender and race equality, 3) Present different age groups, 4) Present different activities related to the points describe in the HR letter: artistic and cultural freedom, accessibility, common spaces, etc. Also, the characters needed to work independently, in order to use them isolated in specific printed applications.